Algebraically generated groups and their lie algebras: Introduction and main results

 \subsection{Notation}

-\lab{notation:sec} Our base field $\kk$ is algebraically closed and of characteristic zero. $\An$ stands for affine $n$-space, and $\Ga := \kk^+$ and $\Gm:=\kk^*$ denote the additive and the multiplicative group of $\kk$.
-If $G$ is an algebraic group, then a {\it $G$-variety $X$} is an affine variety with an action of $G$ such that the corresponding map $G \times X \to X$ is a morphism.
+Our base field $\kk$ is algebraically closed and of characteristic zero. $\An$ stands for affine $n$-space over $\kk$, and $\Ga := \kk^+$ and $\Gm:=\kk^*:=\kk\setminus\{0\}$ denote the {\it additive} and the {\it multiplicative} groups of $\kk$.
+An algebraic group is always an {\it affine algebraic group}, and a {\it $G$-variety $X$} is an affine variety with an action of $G$ such that the corresponding map $G \times X \to X$ is a morphism.